Peter LaBarbera: Career

 LaBarbera was a reporter for The Washington Times until 1990 and covered stories such as communism in Central America, then became a freelance reporter in Nicaragua.
 He then worked for Accuracy in Media and became a contributing editor at Human Events.

 In early August 1994, LaBarbera and another activist, Bill Horn, were invited to Shreveport, Louisiana, by pastor Billy McCormack (vice president of the Christian Coalition of America) to make a presentation on the homosexual rights agenda.
 Horn produced the video The Gay Agenda, and LaBarbera edited the newsletter, the Lambda Report.
 After LaBarbera and Horn left Shreveport, McCormack's University Baptist Church burned to the ground.
 Arson was suspected but authorities determined that the structure was destroyed by lightning.

 LaBarbera served as a senior policy analyst for the Culture and Family Institute, a conservative Christian group opposed to LGBT rights.
-LaBarbera said that the end result of Lawrence v.
+LaBarbera said that the result of Lawrence v.
 Texas was "like the Roe v.
 Wade of the homosexual issue."

 In 2010, LaBarbera campaigned unsuccessfully to become a state central committeeman for the Republican Party in Naperville, Illinois, where he resides.

 Americans for Truth about Homosexuality

 LaBarbera is founder and president of Americans for Truth about Homosexuality (AFTAH), which describes itself as "dedicated to exposing the homosexual activist agenda".
-It was a 501(c)3 United States tax-exempt organization until stripped of that designation following years of failing to file the appropriate paperwork.
+It was a 501(c)(3) United States tax-exempt organization until stripped of that designation following years of failing to file the appropriate paperwork.
 It is classified as an anti-gay hate group by the Southern Poverty Law Center (SPLC).
 Upon learning of the designation in December 2010, LaBarbera considered it a point of pride and stated "If you are not on the SPLC hate list, you are not doing enough."
 LaBarbera has stated that SPLC determinations that AFTAH makes false and derogatory claims about homosexuals is inaccurate.

 In April 2013, he said that high incidents of "gay-on-gay violence" and higher rates of sexually transmitted infections among homosexuals were "reassuring" to his mission as it demonstrated that God saw homosexuality as an "abomination".